 The constructor of the class my\initiator must initialize all the member variables, including the p\vci\init port.
-The vci\rsp\received() call-back function being executed in the context of the thread sending the response packet, a link between the p\vci\init port and this call-back function must be established.
+The vci\rsp\received() function being executed in the context of the thread sending the response packet, a link between the p\vci\init port and this interface function must be established.